Low Earth Orbiting Navigation Experiment for Spacecraft Testing Autonomous Rendezvous and Docking (LONESTAR) - 11.22.16

 University of Texas, Austin, TX, United States

-STS-127: Dual RF Astrodynamic GPS Orbital Navigator Satellite (DRAGONSat) demonstrated autonomous rendezvous and docking (ARD) in low Earth orbit (LEO) and gathered flight data with a global positioning system (GPS) receiver designed for space applications.
+STS 127: Dual Radio Frequencies (RF) Astrodynamic GPS Orbital Navigator Satellite (DRAGONSat) demonstrated ARD in LEO and gathered flight data with GPS receiver designed for space applications.
 It launched from space shuttle Endeavour on July 30, 2009.

-- LONESTAR further develops autonomous navigation, rendezvous and docking software and procedures.
+- LONESTAR further develops and refines autonomous navigation, rendezvous and docking software and procedures.

-- Separation of two satellites and crosslinked communication protocols between them and the ground stations.
-Additionally, the flight will serve as a technology demostration platform for the attitude control and translation systems.
+- The experiment tests the detachment and cross-linked communication protocols between the two satellites and the ground stations.
+Additionally, the flight serves as a technology demonstration platform for the relative navigation positioning and attitude control and translation systems.

-- Future NASA missions to destinations such as asteroids will require automonous naviation systems.
+- Future NASA missions to destinations such as asteroids and other celestial bodies require the use of autonomous navigation systems.

 LONESTAR is a low cost, low risk project designed to prove that autonomous rendezvous and docking (ARD) can be performed successfully in space.

-To successfully travel beyond low Earth orbit (LEO), to the moon, Mars and beyond the ability for two spacecraft to autonomously rendezvous and dock (ARD) in space must be demonstrated.
-LONESTAR is a collaborative project with two universities (University of Texas at Austin and Texas A&M University) to each build a satellite that will ultimately rendezvous and dock with each other in space without the benefit of human intervention.
+For successful travel beyond low Earth orbit (LEO) to the moon, Mars, and beyond, the ability for two spacecraft to autonomously rendezvous and dock (ARD) in space must be demonstrated.
+LONESTAR is a collaborative project between two universities (University of Texas at Austin and Texas A&M University) each building satellites that will ultimately rendezvous and dock with each other in space without the benefit of human intervention.

 Student education is enhanced by engaging in a real world scenario including requirements, geographical distance, system engineering, project management, and dealing with diverse cultures.
-This project will also develop critical skills that will be invaluable to NASA in the future as the aerospace workforce continues to mature and retire.
+This project also develops critical skills that are invaluable to NASA in the future as the aerospace workforce continues to mature and retire.
 This project also gives NASA insight into the best and brightest students.

 TAMU is designing the Aggiesat -4 satellite, purchasing test and flight hardware and beginning subsystem build and testing.
 UT students are designing the BEVO-2 satellite which will be deployed from the AggieSat-4 satellite.
 Students are purchasing and testing flight subststems.
-Students are also writing the requirements and the iCD between the two satellites which compose the LONESTAR payload experiment.
+Students are also writing the requirements and the iCD between the two satellites which compose the LONESTAR payload experiment.^ back to top